-Description: This course is designed for students who are not planning to earn a four-year degree after high school.
-Students will explore universal themes and issues by reading both fiction and nonfiction texts.
+Description: Students will explore universal themes and issues by reading both fiction and nonfiction texts.
 Students will read both whole-class texts and self-selected texts.
-Class discussions and assessments will center around the analysis of these texts and how they apply to our everyday lives.
+Class discussions and assessments will center around analysis of these texts and how they apply to our everyday lives. everyday lives.